Julie Moran: Entertainment Tonight

 On May 5, 1994, Moran began working for Entertainment Tonight (ET) as an anchor and correspondent in their New York City office.
-By 1995, she eventually transitioned to ET's Los Angeles headquarters who later succeeded Leeza Gibbons.
+By 1995, she eventually transitioned to ET's Los Angeles headquarters and later succeeded Leeza Gibbons.

 Shortly after joining Entertainment Tonight in 1994, Moran was named one of People Magazine's "50 Most Beautiful People".

 While at Entertainment Tonight for 9 years, Moran interviewed several high-profile celebrities, including Oprah Winfrey and Julia Roberts.
 Moran hosted The Weekend Show and was the primary substitute anchor for Mary Hart.
 She also covered exclusive reports on major television and film sets.
 In 1996, she launched a signature weekly segment called, "ET One to One with Julie Moran".

 In 1996, Moran was the head anchor from ET covering the 1996 Olympic Games in Atlanta, Georgia.

 From 1994 to 2001, Moran was the primary substitute anchor, weekend anchor, and senior correspondent for ET.